Student Financial Services

 Where do I get a parking permit?

-Parking permits are purchased at the Cashier Counter in the Fletcher Center.
-If you would like to request a temporary permit, please contact Campus Security in the Administration building.
+Parking permits are purchased at Public Safety in the Administration Building.
+If you would like to request a temporary permit, please contact Public Safety.

 Where do I get a copy of my transcript?